MizDaWiz/Non-Intrusive-Anaemia-Detection/README.md

 The dataset was heavily skewed towards non-anaemic patients because only 14 anaemic cases were included hence the required MAE for haemoglobin prediction could not be achieved.

-I used Synthetic Minority Oversampling(SMOTE) to try to mitigate the offset in the classification task.
+I used Synthetic Minority Oversampling(SMOTE) to try to mitigate the offset in the classification task after undersampling the non-anaemic cases.
 I also tried splitting the train_test data in the same proportion for anaemic and non-anaemic cases